MJYV/My-Refocus-Home-Assignments/README.md

 # My-Refocus-Home-Assignments

+ Intro -                                   My name is Mary Jane, and I am currently employed as a Data Processor History at Engie Impact.
- - Basketball, programming, and playing with my younger siblings and cousins are some of my hobbies.
+ Hobbies/Interest -                        Some of my hobbies include basketball, programming, and playing with my younger siblings/cousins.
+Girls' Generation, Red                                                  Velvet, Zendaya, and Tom Holland are some of my favorite artists.
- - My goals for this year are to pass the interview and exam for the position of Software Engineer at our company.
+ Goals for this/next year -                My goals for this year are to pass the interview and exam for the position of Software Engineer at our company.
- - To purchase my own dream car.
+ Reason why I want to be a web developer - To purchase my own dream car.